-Although state residency is not a requirement of the Medical Marijuana Registry Program, the Program was designed to service qualifying individuals that reside in the state of Hawaii and all protections afforded under part IX, chapter 329, Hawaii Revised Statutes are only applicable in areas that fall within Hawaii state jurisdiction.
-Hawaii does not currently have a reciprocity law that would allow it to recognize medical marijuana cards issued in other states.
+Although state residency is not a requirement of the Medical Cannabis Registry Program, the Program was designed to service qualifying individuals that reside in the state of Hawaii and all protections afforded under part IX, chapter 329, Hawaii Revised Statutes are only applicable in areas that fall within Hawaii state jurisdiction.
+Hawaii does not currently have a reciprocity law that would allow it to recognize medical cannabis cards issued in other states.

 Determine if you are eligible.

 - Do you have a debilitating medical condition as identified in the law?